 Munich owes much of its relative wealth to its high-tech economy.
-While Germany is best known as a manufacturing-based economy, Munich’s is very much as services-oriented.
+While Germany is best known as a manufacturing-based economy, Munich’s is very much services-oriented.
 Services account for 75.9% of Munich’s GDP, compared to just 24.1% from manufacturing.
-That is reflected in the Bavarian capital’s labour productivity stood at EUR 103,369 in 2017 – by some margin the highest of any large city in Germany.
+That is reflected in the Bavarian capital’s labour productivity, which was €103,369 per capita in 2017 – by some margin the highest of any large city in Germany.

 According to Germany Trade & Invest, the country is the fifth largest Information and Communications Technology (ICT) market in the world.
 We’ve already mentioned Munich is the country’s largest city economy and wealthiest metropolitan area.
 It also has the most highly educated workforce in the country, as evidenced by the chart below.

 As such, it comes as no surprise that the city’s ICT and digital economy is also particularly strong.
 Berlin is also well known for its digital economy but it has different qualities to that of Munich.
 The engine of Berlin’s tech sector is start-ups and growth-stage companies while Munich’s can be considered as representing a broader-based mix that also includes the highest concentration of tech-centric corporations in the country.

 It’s that combination that makes the Munich web development sector so buoyant.

 As mentioned, Munich’s tech scene benefits from a healthy mix of corporates, a strong SME economy, a vibrant start-up community and higher education and research institutes.
 These different stratospheres together to form one mutually beneficial tech ecosystem.